LEEYJ1021/opssat-ad-detection-causal/README.md

 ### 11.1 Motivation and scope

 The analyses above establish *direction* (`diff`/`diff²` separate onsets from placebo more strongly than `level`) using per-feature rank tests and pooled p-values.
 Two classes of question remain before that direction can support an alarm-design recommendation: (i) do the significance statements survive a resampling unit that respects each dataset's dependence structure (segments repeat within channels; anomaly windows repeat within machines), and (ii) how large is the practical, false-alarm-matched benefit of acting on the direction?
-A third question, specific to OPS-SAT-AD, is whether the one place `level` looked genuinely unusual (a significant *reversal* in channel CADC0873) is an artifact of the particular distance statistic used for `level`.
+A related question, specific to OPS-SAT-AD, is whether segment-level intervals are informative when only K = 5 channels exist (§11.3, Table R7).
+A third question is whether the one place `level` looked genuinely unusual (a reversal, most visibly in channel CADC0873) is an artifact of the particular distance statistic used for `level` (§11.5).

-This section answers all three with a self-contained re-analysis built, where possible, directly from raw segment/channel time series rather than from the already-aggregated CSVs used above — so that its conclusions do not simply inherit any error already present in the earlier pipeline.
-Every number in this section traces to the scripts referenced in §17 and the artifacts they write into the existing `results/layer3/`, `results/model_cross_validation/` and `results/external_validation/` subfolders (see `results/README.md` for the per-file provenance index), following the same disclosure standard set by the SMAP/MSL contamination episode (§10).
+This section answers these with a self-contained re-analysis built, where possible, directly from raw segment/channel time series rather than from the already-aggregated CSVs used above — so that its conclusions do not simply inherit any error already present in the earlier pipeline.
+Every number in this section traces to the scripts referenced in §17 and the artifacts they write into the existing `results/layer3/`, `results/model_cross_validation/` and `results/external_validation/` subfolders and into `results_care_v8/` (see `results/README.md` for the per-file provenance index), following the same disclosure standard set by the SMAP/MSL contamination episode (§10).
+The small-K tables (R7–R9) are transcriptions of the outputs of `care_protocol_v8.py` and `proposition1_verification.py`; no new computation was introduced when moving them into this README.

 ### 11.2 Data-consistency gate for OPS-SAT-AD